 The calculation of ROI and ROO serves to support this decision making.
 Since they act as a comparison parameter, such an analysis shows the achievements with the best performances.
 Quantitative and qualitative data become arguments for allocating resources and choosing which actions deserve more attention.

-To Karim, the first Optimy feature that pops in people’s minds when talking about return on investment is the budget one.
+The first Optimy feature that pops in people’s minds when talking about return on investment is the budget one.
 Indeed, managing budgets of projects you support can be a tough task.
 And this feature can help you stay on top of outcomes and maintain control of all your costs.
-“With this tool, users can create budgets with categories and define the period of time they want to track.
-Foundations and corporations can also create a specific budget to one of their departments, so they can have an overview of the spendings and revenues,” explains our account executive.
 Knowing exactly how much money is being spent in which project can for sure help measuring the ROI and taking a wise decision on money allocation.